pfirsich/theshoemaker/posts/stop-overcomplicating-parsing.md

 People are rightfully obsessed with removing ambiguities in their grammar, but why not simply come up with a grammar that can't even have them?
 Like PEG!
 [Parsing Expression Grammars](https://en.wikipedia.org/wiki/Parsing_expression_grammar) replace the choice operator (`|` before) with an ordered choice which implies a priority of the first (left hand side) option and thereby removes ambiguity.

 This is actually sick, because if you notice above I started with checking for `run` and then checked for `stop`.
 The grammar didn't actually imply a priority there, but my code did of course.
-There might be an expression that can get parsed by both `if`s.
+There might be an expression that can get parsed by both `if`s after all.
 And if you use a PEG then those different branches in your code DO have a well-defined, correct order.
 In that way PEGs map to recursive descent parsers more directly.

 Parsing experts don't like them much and I don't really understand why.
 I read that it's somehow undesirable that PEGs are unambiguous because you can write stuff that looks correct, but actually isn't and no one complains.
 I think this is mostly (again) related to operator precedence.
 Also they use more memory, which I respect as a limitation in certain scenarios, but I have 32G of RAM and that's not even a lot, but more than plenty to parse a couple MBs of code.